nihirash/karabas-pro-cpm/README.md

 I'm using sjasmplus assembler for development tasks and ZXMak2 emulator.

 More information will be added later.
+Almost all information about [ZXUno's port](https://github.com/nihirash/cpm-uno) are acceptable for this port now.

 ## Terminal

 Currently, implemented ADM-3 compatible terminal(like KayPro) with some extensions.

+## TODO

+ - [ ] Support UARTs
+ - [ ] Common stabilization and testing
+ - [ ] Write documentation
+ - [ ] Acquire real Karabas Pro for testing :-)
+ - [ ] SD card prepare utility
+ - [ ] Support floppy drives?!

 ## License